arosetti/openmm_engine/README.md

 MM6 Opengl Engine Demo
 ----------
-This is a simple messy opengl example with python3.
-It loads resources from MM6 lod files and uses as textures,map,sprites :D
+This is a simple opengl demo.
+It loads resources from the original MM6 lod files :D

-(the original example code has been taken from http://openglsamples.sourceforge.net/ and adapted to my needs)
+(the original opengl code has been taken from http://openglsamples.sourceforge.net/ and adapted to my needs)

 WARNING: use data from MM6! (tested on gentoo linux)
 - run: ./openmm\_engine\_test.py \<mapcode\>

 Mapcode is a 2 char coordinate of the map of Enroth.
 The first char is one of (a b c d e).
 The second char is one of (1 2 3).
-For example 'e3' is new New Sorpigal which is default if you don't specify the code
+For example 'e3' is new New Sorpigal which is default if you don't specify the parameter.

-The keyboard are mapped to the movement system of MMVI. wasd, pag up,down ins...etc.
+The keyboard is mapped to the movement system of MMVI. wasd, pag up,down ins...etc. use g to togle gravity on and off.
 That's really bad for a laptop, sorry for now...

 as you can see the map is not yet completed.